-Locust Projects is proud to present Philadelphia-based artist Raúl Romero’s new project Onomonopoetics of a Puerto Rican Landscape, a performative work that responds to the diverse backgrounds that make up Miami.
-The evolving project will be based at Locust Projects starting September 12 with initial performances in the public sphere taking place through October 10, 2020.
+Locust Projects is proud to present Philadelphia-based artist Raúl Romero’s new project Onomonopoetics of a Puerto Rican Landscape, an interactive mobile art project that explores how sound can evoke memory and a sense of place for Miami’s immigrant communities.
+The evolving multi-city project will be based at Locust Projects starting September 12 with initial performances in the public sphere taking place through October 24, 2020.
 Admission is free.

 As a second-generation Puerto Rican immigrant growing up in Florida, connecting to his homeland through visiting the island has helped form Romero’s identity.
-He connects his experience of the land, the coqui, and the Arecibo observatory through sculpture, sound, and movement, reaching the public throughout different neighborhoods.
+He connects his experience of the land, the coquí, and Puerto Rico’s Arecibo observatory through sculpture, sound, and movement, reaching the public throughout different neighborhoods.

-Onomonopoetics of a Latino Landscape has been awarded $5,000 from the Velocity Fund Grant, an Andy Warhol Foundation regional regranting program grant for its iteration in Philadelphia and a NALAC Fund for the Arts (NFA) grant.
+Onomonopoetics of a Puerto Rican Landscape has been awarded $5,000 from the Velocity Fund Grant, an Andy Warhol Foundation regional regranting program grant for its iteration in Philadelphia and a NALAC Fund for the Arts (NFA) grant.